codefresh-io/cap-docs.codefresh.io/_docs/clients/csdp-cli.md

    %}

 ### Upgrade Codefresh CLI
+Upgrade the CLI to the latest version to prevent installation errors.
+1. Check the version of the CLI you have installed:
+  `cf version`
+1. Compare with the [latest version](https://github.com/codefresh-io/cli-v2/releases) released by Codefresh.
-* To upgrade the CLI, select and run the appropriate command:
+1. To upgrade if needed, select and run the appropriate command:

 {: .table .table-bordered .table-hover}
 | Download mode | OS       | Commands |